RyftPay/ryft-android/README.md

 No action is required from you in this use-case and you will either be notified that the payment was then approved, or that it failed (e.g. due to 3ds authentication)

-### Using the drop-in for setting up cards for future use
+### Optional: Using the drop-in for setting up cards for future use

 A common use-case for some businesses is setting up and storing cards without charging the customer.
 This is also known as zero-value authorization or account verification.